Nick’s infrared & ultraviolet photography page

 The chromaticity diagram extended to include UV vision by an aphakic individual.

-Ultraviolet experiments at 375 nm
+First Ultraviolet Experiments at 375 nm

 On December 10, 2007 I received a 375 nm UV LED which I had ordered.
 Its wavelength is "just below the visible range".
 Its light is easily visible if looking directly at the LED, but shining the light on something other than a mirror or an object that is right next to the LED shows its invisibility.
 Is the light purple appearance of the lit LED due to a trace of higher wavelengths being emitted which are visible, or to 375 nm being visible above a certain intensity?
 The visible-invisible boundary appears similar to that of the eye on the C-750, and very long exposures at maximum ISO do not pick up anything other than what the eye sees.
 Sometimes white-balance adjustments may be needed to make the photo appear as it does to my eye; this is even necessary with some dark violet flowers (whose visible wavelength is close to the UV, and which also likely has a UV pattern visible to birds and insects).